Latest News

 Generali Asset Management's research, however, strikes a cautionary note.
 It was published even before the Iran War sent energy prices skyrocketing.

-Generali strategists claim that consumption growth driven by positive wealth effects is likely to be smaller than in the past, and more sensitive to market volatility.
+Generali strategists claim that because equity ownership is concentrated among older and wealthier households, and since much of their discretionary spending is discretionary, consumption growth driven by positive wealth effects is likely to be narrower and more sensitive than it was in the past.

 The models show that a 8% drop in the stock markets would reduce GDP by 0.4%.
-"The actual impact is likely to be greater given the current over-abundance of wealth effects."
+"The actual impact is likely to be greater given the current over-representation of wealth effects."

-Stock market boom has proven to be a major factor in the falsification of warnings that the U.S. Consumer is on the way out.
-Wall Street will have a lot of work to do, given the amount of?pressure being put on Americans.
+Stock market boom has proven to be a false alarm about the 'demise of U.S. consumers all year.
+Wall Street will have a lot of work to do, given the 'heavy lifting ahead.

 Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.